senthadev/SimpleTextIM/README.md

 This module's responsibility is to communicate with it's client via socket and deliver the messages.
 Also, receives the messages from the client and pass it to the Message Handler for further processing.
-Mailbox is a queue, which stores the messages (payloads) when needs to be processed.
+Mailbox is a queue, which stores the messages (payloads) which needs to be processed.
+For example, a private message to Bob.

 *4. SimpleTextIMServer*

-This module is provide the IM service.
+This module is to provide the IM server service.
 Once, after the successful TCP connection, it passes the request to Request Handler for further processing.

 *5. Client*

 This is a client module which provides a simple UI to send and receive messages.

-**